 - Water hyacinth

-Water Quality for Freshwater Fish Like Fantail Goldfish
+Water Quality for Freshwater Fish

 Fantail goldfish don’t exist in the wild as they are bred to be kept as domesticated pets or for decorative purposes.
 However, they share a lot of similarities with wild carp.
 Just like their cousins, they are also freshwater fish.

-So, you should keep these goldfish in the same water condition.
+So, you should keep these fantail goldfish in the same water condition.
 In other words, the water should be relatively cold as they are considered cold water fish.
 The temperature should be within 65 to 72-degree Fahrenheit.

 Ensure to change the water frequently and only use the cleanest water if you don’t want diseases to run wild and reenact the black plague inside the aquarium!